darthlukan/gitops-workshop/WORKSHOP.md

 You can see the updated deployment in your OCP console by navigating to Workloads -> Deployments for your $YOUR_USERNAME-sample-app project:

 ![Updated Deployment](/docs/images/06&#32;-&#32;Updated&#32;Deployment.png "Updated Deployment")

+## Running the Tekton Pipeline

+Throughout this workshop,

 ## Considerations for production implementations